chikuma0/dera-next/README.md

 `CRON_SECRET` secures the `/api/news/cron` endpoint.
 When set, you must supply this value as a Bearer token, query parameter, or rely on the `x-vercel-source: cron` header added by Vercel Cron jobs.

 `RSS2JSON_API_KEY` powers RSS fetching via [rss2json.com](https://rss2json.com).

+`RESEND_API_KEY` and `DISCORD_WEBHOOK_URL` enable optional notifications for contact-form submissions.
+When set, the API route sends emails via Resend and posts alerts to a Discord channel.